Presta valve: Description

 The standard Presta valve has an external thread.
-An adapter can be fitted onto this external thread to permit the Presta valve to be connected to a pump with a Schrader chuck.
+An adapter can be fitted onto this external thread to permit the Presta valve to be connected to a pump with a Schrader or Dunlop chuck.
 The same adapter, because of a coincidence of thread sizes, may be able to convert a Schrader pump into one that can connect to flexible adapters of either kind.